 Hello World

-Yes, as we know that there is no need for an object to access the static block, therefore we can access static methods and variables declared inside the abstract class by using the abstract class name.
-Consider the following example.
+Yes, we can.
+There is no need for an object to access the static block.
+Therefore, we can access static methods and variables declared inside the abstract class by using the name.

 abstract class Check